 Choosing an Insect Repellent for your Child

-There are many insect repellents on today’s market that claim to be the best at protecting your child against ticks, mosquito, and other insect bites.
+There are many insect repellents on today’s market that claim to be the best at protecting your child against ticks, mosquitoes, and other insect bites.
 These products can be purchased in many different forms including liquids, creams, sticks, aerosols, and sprays.
 Some products are made with chemicals while others are made with natural ingredients.
 When using these products it’s important to always use them safely and correctly.

 Available Insect Repellents

-- Repellents made from natural ingredients like essential oils.
+- Repellents are made from natural ingredients like essential oils.
 Essential oils are found in plants such as eucalyptus, soybean, cedar, and citronella.